rickalouani/Rancher-howto/README.md

-## RKE(Rancher Kubernetes Engine) to build a 5 node cluster on DigitalOcean
+## Rancher 2.0 to build a cluster on DigitalOcean

  The goal of this demonstration is to build a Kubernetes cluster with 1 Master(control node), 1 etcd(to store cluster and workload configuration) and  3 worker nodes(to run worloads).